 William Goodson, MD, gave a brief talk advising his listeners to avoid carcinogens in the environment -a difficult task, given the quality of our air and water.
-Goodson singled out Bisphenol A, a hormone-disrupting chemical that tumor and seed secondary tumors at different sites in the body.
-He found that cells in aggressive tumors -unlike cells in tumors that remain localized- express large quantities of a gene called Id-1.
+Goodson singled out Bisphenol A, a hormone-disrupting chemical that can leach out of plastic in water bottles, baby bottles, and the lining of "tin" cans.
+Glass makes the safest container, he said.